 Far, far beneath in the abysmal sea

-- In The Voyage of the Dawn Treader, when Lucy peers over the gunwales and views deep-sea merfolk settlements beneath the crystal clear water, she notes that the towns and castles are all on sea mounts and other high peaks.
+- The Voyage of the Dawn Treader: When Lucy peers over the gunwales and views deep-sea merfolk settlements beneath the crystal clear water, she notes that the towns and castles are all on sea mounts and other high peaks.
 She surmises that deeper, darker, colder waters must be considered undesirable or even scary places by the sea-dwellers, in an inversion of how steep, icy mountaintops aren't much favored by humans.

 - Barotrauma is an indie game involving a submarine navigating the abyssal depths of Europa's frozen oceans, which contain nightmarish deep-sea predators as well as the remnants of a mysterious alien civilization.

-- One late-game chapter of Beyond: Two Souls is set in and around a pseudo-Chinese deep sea base where the Chinese military is conducting experiments on a nearby Infraworld portal.
+- Beyond: Two Souls: A late-game chapter is set in and around a pseudo-Chinese deep-sea base where the Chinese military is conducting experiments on a nearby Infraworld portal.
 Since precious little in poor Jodi's life ever goes right, things spiral out of control quickly until the portal starts unleashing swarms of hostile Entities that proceed to lay waste to the facility and everyone in it, thus truly turning the place into an eldritch horror scenario.

 - Final Fantasy V has the Great Sea Trench.
 Although the dungeon is located underwater, the characters can breathe in it.
 Likewise, the enemies are not aquatic, but still grotesque-looking, such as brain-like blobs, large worms, and lumps of bones attached to the ceiling, all of them known as "Unknown".

-- Implied in Guild Wars 2, though the deepest sea is never shown in game.
+- Guild Wars 2: Implied, although the deepest sea is never shown in game.
 The depths of the Unending Ocean are occupied by the Deep Sea Dragon, an Eldritch Abomination who's sent the other residents packing.
 Such residents include the Krait, an Always Chaotic Evil race of snake-people, and the Largos, a mysterious race of creepy (though not necessarily evil) humanoids with Vader Breath.